 Your plan should specify how your children will be raised if both you and your spouse pass away.
 It should include a list of persons you would like to manage your assets and name a guardian to raise your children in your absence.
 The person, or trustee, in charge of financial matters need not be the same person as your children’s guardian.
 In fact, in many situations, you may want to purposely designate different persons to maintain a system of checks and balances.

 You should give careful thought to your choice of guardian and to ensuring that he or she shares the values you want instilled in your children.
 You will also want to give consideration to the age and financial condition of a potential guardian.
 Some guardians may lack child-rearing skills you feel are necessary.
 If you fail to plan, the decision as to who will manage your finances and raise your children will be left to a court of law.

-Another issue to consider during the planning process is whether you’d like your beneficiaries to receive your assets directly, or to have the assets placed in trust and distributed subject to conditions and circumstances such as age, need and even incentives based on behavior and education.
+Another issue to consider during the estate planning process is whether you’d like your beneficiaries to receive your assets directly, or to have the assets placed in trust and distributed subject to conditions and circumstances such as age, need, and even incentives based on behavior and education.
 All too often, children receive substantial assets before they are mature enough to handle them in a prudent manner.